canonical/edgex-snap-testing/test/suites/ubuntu-core-edgex-image/README.md

 # Verify that Device Virtual has the startup message set from the provider:
 2023-03-30T12:47:58Z edgex-device-virtual.device-virtual[3965]: level=INFO ts=2023-03-30T12:47:58.514769034Z app=device-virtual source=message.go:55 msg="CONFIG BY EXAMPLE PROVIDER"

-# Query the metadata of Device Virtual from your host machine:
-{"message":"Unauthorized"}
 ```